The story behind writing the story

 Scotland is centre stage in the series

 Ronald D. Moore – the executive producer known for his work on Star Trek: The Next Generation and Star Trek: Deep Space Nine is the man responsible for bringing Outlander to television.
 Moore knew how important it was to film the series in Scotland, the scenery and historic architecture integral characters in the show.
-Author of the Outlander series of books, Diana Gabaldon is reportedly happy series 1 was filmed in Scotland.
-“Ron (Moore, the producer) said from the beginning when he realised we could film in Scotland – what he and I both wanted – that it must be as much a character in the show as any of the actual cast members, and it certainly is, it’s just spectacular,” said Gabaldon.
+Author of the Outlander series of books, Diana Gabaldon is reportedly happy series one was filmed in Scotland.
+“Ron (Moore the producer) said from the beginning when he realised we could film in Scotland (what he and I both wanted) that it must be as much a character in the show as any of the actual cast members,”said Gabaldon.
+“And it certainly is, it’s just spectacular.”

 Outlander Fans speak out

 When I watched the last episode of the first series (made it through that harrowing scene between Black Jack Randall and Jamie Fraser,) I checked social media to work out what others thought about the Outlander TV series.
 I discovered a MASSIVE fan base – a phenomenal world-wide passion for anything Outlander.
 It was also fun to find out fans, who’ve been captivated by the books in circulation for over 20 years, are now experiencing a new fever created by the release of the TV series.
 And conversely discover viewers of the TV series are now reading the books!

 And as the books have done for many years, with the success of the TV series, there’s been a noticeable renewed interest in tourism to Scotland.